The Hotel Room Workout You Can Do With Your Suitcase

-As an excuse to miss a workout, because of “no equipment” is lame, even if you’re on the road – and even if you don’t have access to a hotel gym.
+Using an excuse to miss a workout, because of “no equipment” is lame, even if you’re on the road – and even if you don’t have access to a hotel gym.
 After all, most guys already travel with the perfect muscle builder stowed neatly in the trunk or overhead bin.
-“A suitcase is all you need to add weight to any exercise,” says strength and conditioning coach BJ Gaddour, creator of hearttatehotel.com
+“A suitcase is all you need to add weight to any exercise,” says strength and conditioning coach BJ Gaddour.

 “It can be as heavy as you want and its contents shift as you exercise, forcing your muscles to work harder to maintain balance.”
 And the harder they work, the more they’ll grow and the more fat you’ll burn.
 Follow Gaddour’s lead to transform any carry-on into a workout tool – and turn any hotel room into your very own personal fitness centre.

 Load a suitcase with enough clothes or other items to make these moves challenging.
 Perform the exercises as a circuit, doing each for 45 seconds and moving from one to the next with 15 seconds of rest.
 Complete them all and repeat the circuit.
-Do up to six circuits total.
+Do a maximum of six circuits.

 Stand with your feet shoulder-width apart and bear hug your suitcase to your chest.
 Push your hips back and lower your body until your thighs are parallel to the floor.
 Stand up and move the suitcase to your right side, wrapping your right arm around it in a “headlock.”
 Do another squat and return to the bear-hug position.
 Repeat the move, this time transferring the suitcase to your left side and using your left arm for a headlock.
 Continue alternating back and forth.